 Mexican Republic, 1A Grove Road, Lorne 03 52 891686

 11. Gelato Gelato

-Gelato Gelato is a little walk away from the beachfront but it's worth the walk to try their Italian style gelato made fresh on the premises.
+Gelato Gelato is a little walk away from the beachfront, located on the main street of Lorne.
+It’s worth the walk to try their Italian style gelato made fresh on the premises.

 Gelato Gelato, 8 Mountjoy Pde Lorne